zetifinance/main-website-2023-fork/content/pages/our-tech.md

           heading: Financial Transparency
           main:
-            rich_editor: Thanks to the user-friendly, customer-facing interfaces of Zeti Hub, our investors and fleet operators enjoy unprecedented transparency around the contracts that they have agreed, allowing them to easily monitor their progress with repayments.
+            rich_editor: Thanks to the user-friendly, customer-facing interfaces of Zeti Hub, lenders and fleet operators enjoy unprecedented transparency around the contracts that they have agreed, allowing them to easily monitor their progress with repayments.
           image: /img/contract-tracker.png
       - tab:
           heading: Product Innovation
           main:
-            rich_editor: The presence of state-of-the-art telematics equipment in each vehicle that we finance allows us to create award-winning innovation, such as our unique pay-per-mile asset finance model.
-              What's more, it helps us to provide investors with live emission saving figures for ESG reporting purposes.
+            rich_editor: The presence of state-of-the-art telematics equipment in each vehicle financed allows us to create award-winning innovation, such as our proprietary pay-per-mile finance model.
+What's more, it helps us to provide all stakeholders with live emission saving figures for sustainability reporting purposes.
           image: /img/map-456.png
       - tab:
           heading: Efficient Middle & Back Office Automation